UPT-FAING-EPIS/lab-2025-i-si784-u2-05-cs-Aakhtar004/index.md

-# Bank Domain Documentation
+# Bank Domain Library

-Welcome to the Bank Domain library documentation.

-## Overview

-The Bank Domain library provides functionality for handling bank accounts, including:
+This is the Bank Domain library that provides basic banking functionality including account management, deposits, and withdrawals.

-- Creating accounts
-- Managing deposits
-- Managing withdrawals
+## Features

+- Account creation and management
+- Secure debit and credit operations
+- Comprehensive validation and error handling

 ## API Documentation